How to Make a DIY Rustic Barn Door and Hardware

 We used inexpensive 1x6 No. 2 pine boards, cut rabbets on the edges to make shiplap boards, and distressed and stained them to resemble old barn wood.
 When you choose boards, don’t worry about knots, scratches or gouges.
 But try to pick boards that are straight and not cupped or warped.

-We also cut the boards to the right length before distressing them so we could make the ends look aged.
+- We also cut the boards to the right length before distressing them so we could make the ends look aged.
 At the same time, cut the two horizontal rails and the two 3-in.-wide blocks that go under the hangers.
-Make the horizontal rails 2 in. shorter than your door width.
+Make the horizontal rails two inches shorter than your door width.

 Distress the Boards with a Grinder